Keeping your YMCA Clean, Safe, and Enjoyable

 We all play an important role in promoting Healthy Living and preventing the spread of germs.

 At the Y, one of our areas of focus is Healthy Living, and maintaining a healthier lifestyle includes keeping a clean environment.
-At the Y, we follow best practices to help ensure that everyone visiting our family centers experiences a clean, safe environment.
+We’re following best practices to help ensure that everyone visiting our family centers experiences a clean, safe environment.

 Our staff members adhere to rigorous sanitation practices that follow public health and regulatory guidelines.
 In addition, our contracted cleaning service providers are accountable for remaining in the know on the latest recommendations from health agencies.
 We also have sanitation stations and disinfecting wipes for members to wipe down equipment, objects, and surfaces before and after use.